|[ Top ]||Contents Page|

 For every designed concrete mix with a specified strength there is a set WATER:CEMENT RATIO which must be retained in order to achieve the designed strength.

-SHOULD NEVER BE ADDED TO CONCRETE, ESPECIALLY ON SITE, WITHOUT
+SHOULD NEVER BE ADDED TO CONCRETE,

 An on site simple test for determining workability is the SLUMP TEST.